 There are two key places to look for these giant snakes – areas of dense, tropical Amazon rainforest such as Madre de Dios in Peru, or open wetlands such as Los Llanos in Colombia.
 If you have to choose, WildSide recommends Los Llanos given the sheer volume of water and density of vegetation in the Amazon.
 Head there in the dry season from December to March when there is less water for them to hide in.
 Even if you don’t manage to see one, it’s a memorable experience to be up at dawn nosing about a swamp to try and find the world’s largest snake!

-Killer whales, or orcas, are one of the most intelligent animals on the planet.
+Orcas, or killer whales, are one of the most intelligent animals on the planet.
 They are known for their sophisticated hunting techniques, which are often specific to a particular group and passed across generations.
 Perhaps the most spectacular of all these techniques is ‘intentional stranding’.
-Where these 6 tonne giants launch themselves onto land to try and snatch sea lions from the shore.
-There is only one place in the world where killer whales have developed this spectacular technique.
+Where these 6-tonne giants launch themselves onto land to try and snatch sea lions from the shore.
+There is only one place in the world where orcas have developed this spectacular technique.
 And that is the Valdes Peninsula in Argentina.

-The Peninsula is home to a population of around 30 resident killer whales.
+The Peninsula is home to a population of around 30 resident orcas.
 There are two clear seasons when sightings of the attacks are possible.
 The main season runs from February to April.
-During this time the best place to see killer whales is Punta Norte although sightings are not guaranteed by any means.
+During this time the best place to see orcas is Punta Norte although sightings are not guaranteed by any means.
 The secondary season is October to December where they can be seen off Caleta Valdes – although this season is even more unpredictable!
-Even during the season you need a lot of luck to see an attack.
+Even during the season, you need a lot of luck to see an attack.
 The best way is to hire a car and get to either site around 2-3 hours before high tide.

-However, the best place for a memorable encounter with sea lions are the Galapagos Islands off Ecuador.
-Here they can be seen year round on pretty much every beach – and even some bar stools.
+However, the best place for a memorable encounter with sea lions is the Galapagos Islands off Ecuador.
+Here they can be seen year-round on pretty much every beach – and even some bar stools.
 If you get a chance, WildSide recommends doing some scuba diving to see them in their underwater habitat.
-Coming face to face with a large mammal that stares directly into your eyes when you are under the water is a once in a life time experience!
+Coming face to face with a large mammal that stares directly into your eyes when you are under the water is a once in a lifetime experience!

 The jaguar is South America’s most powerful and charismatic predator and has been a symbol of power in Andean and Colombian culture for thousands of years.
 Like the green anaconda, there are two main spots to look for these beautiful cats: areas of dense, tropical Amazon rainforest such as Madre de Dios in Peru, or open wetlands such as Los Llanos in Colombia.